jrobind/thefrontendcoach.com/src/posts/college-vs-bootcamp-vs-self-taught.md

 ## Bootcamping

-There are a few similarities between a bootcamp and a college degree (albeit not many).
+There are a some similarities between a bootcamp and a college degree (albeit not many).
 Namely, a defined course structure, along with a set start and end date.
 You’ll also be learning alongside other students with similar goals and abilities.
 Similarly, as with colleges, bootcamps frequently maintain relationships with businesses and partners.
 These relationships are useful for networking and job opportunities.
 The key difference between the two is the length of time the courses run for and the content covered.

 Bootcamps typically run anywhere from a few weeks up to 6 months in length (with the average around ~14 weeks).
 They are generally sold as a fast track to development jobs and focus on an intense, accelerated learning experience.
 You’ll cover a huge range of topics from front end to back end and also pick up several languages, libraries and, frameworks.
-The process is incredibly intense.
 With the approach leaning more toward the ‘learn lots and acquire a broad but potentially shallow knowledge of many technologies and subjects.’
 Many bootcamps also build portfolio and interview support into their courses to help give students an edge when applying and searching for work.
 Unfortunately, bootcamps are also pricey and a course could set you back (on average) ~13,500 USD.

-Attending a coding bootcamp doesn’t guarantee you a job after completion, either.
+Attending a coding bootcamp doesn’t guarantee you a job after completion either.
 Maybe it did a few years ago, but bootcamps have proliferated in recent times and as a result, the competition for junior and entry-level developer positions is very high.
 Many aspiring coders will not have the funds available or be prepared to take on the financial commitments associated with degree programmes or bootcamps.
 In this case, your most realistic remaining option is to teach yourself.

 I’ll be completely honest with you, **self-teaching is the hardest route to take**.
 You will need to dedicate yourself to some serious learning, you will need to build a strong portfolio and you’ll need to have a really good grasp of the technologies that you’re learning.
-You’re going to have to go that extra mile to ensure you stand out from the other candidates applying for similar roles – a lot of these candidates will have computer science degrees and have attended coding bootcamps.
+You’re going to have to go that extra mile to ensure you stand out from other candidates applying for similar roles – a lot of these candidates will have computer science degrees and have attended coding bootcamps.
 It’s an unspoken truth, but being self-taught also implies that more will be expected from you than someone with a computer science degree.

 ## Self-teaching - get ready for a challenging ride

 Whilst a lot of industry voices who target prospective coders constantly highlight that teaching yourself how to code will enable you to land a job within a matter of a few weeks, I find this a little disingenuous.
 Whilst I *am* saying that this is totally possible (I did it myself), I believe it's best to be prepared and well informed before deciding on something that can greatly impact your short and long term future.
 In my book, honesty is the best policy!

-Teaching yourself is hard.
-Very hard.
+Teaching yourself is hard, very hard.
 Here’s a non-exhaustive list of reasons why it’s hard:

 * You’re isolated learning on your own
 * There’s no defined learning structure